Norfolk Southern Co. (NYSE:NSC) Shares Purchased by Canandaigua National Corp

 Canandaigua National Corp boosted its stake in Norfolk Southern Co.
 (NYSE:NSC – Get Rating) by 2.9% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 18,693 shares of the railroad operator’s stock after acquiring an additional 523 shares during the period.
 Canandaigua National Corp’s holdings in Norfolk Southern were worth $5,565,000 as of its most recent SEC filing.

-Other hedge funds also recently modified their holdings of the company.
-Marotta Asset Management boosted its holdings in Norfolk Southern by 47.7% in the 4th quarter.
-Marotta Asset Management now owns 1,548 shares of the railroad operator’s stock valued at $461,000 after purchasing an additional 500 shares in the last quarter.
-Stock Yards Bank & Trust Co. boosted its holdings in Norfolk Southern by 17.5% in the 4th quarter.
-Stock Yards Bank & Trust Co. now owns 16,799 shares of the railroad operator’s stock valued at $5,001,000 after purchasing an additional 2,497 shares in the last quarter.
-BlueSky Wealth Advisors LLC purchased a new stake in Norfolk Southern in the 4th quarter valued at approximately $388,000.
-Burt Wealth Advisors purchased a new stake in Norfolk Southern in the 4th quarter valued at approximately $238,000.
+A number of other hedge funds also recently modified their holdings of the stock.
+Marotta Asset Management increased its position in Norfolk Southern by 47.7% in the 4th quarter.
+Marotta Asset Management now owns 1,548 shares of the railroad operator’s stock valued at $461,000 after acquiring an additional 500 shares during the period.
+Stock Yards Bank & Trust Co. increased its position in Norfolk Southern by 17.5% in the 4th quarter.
+Stock Yards Bank & Trust Co. now owns 16,799 shares of the railroad operator’s stock valued at $5,001,000 after acquiring an additional 2,497 shares during the period.
+BlueSky Wealth Advisors LLC acquired a new position in Norfolk Southern in the 4th quarter valued at about $388,000.
+Burt Wealth Advisors acquired a new position in Norfolk Southern in the 4th quarter valued at about $238,000.
 Finally, Diversified Trust Co boosted its holdings in Norfolk Southern by 77.1% in the 4th quarter.
 Diversified Trust Co now owns 18,063 shares of the railroad operator’s stock valued at $5,378,000 after purchasing an additional 7,866 shares in the last quarter.
 Hedge funds and other institutional investors own 72.91% of the company’s stock.

-Norfolk Southern (NYSE:NSC – Get Rating) last posted its quarterly earnings data on Wednesday, January 26th.
-The railroad operator reported $3.12 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.04 by $0.08.
+Norfolk Southern (NYSE:NSC – Get Rating) last issued its quarterly earnings results on Wednesday, January 26th.
+The railroad operator reported $3.12 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $3.04 by $0.08.
 Norfolk Southern had a return on equity of 21.28% and a net margin of 26.97%.
-The business had revenue of $2.85 billion for the quarter, compared to analysts’ expectations of $2.82 billion.
-During the same quarter last year, the firm earned $2.64 earnings per share.
-The business’s revenue was up 9.6% on a year-over-year basis.
-As a group, equities analysts predict that Norfolk Southern Co. will post 13.73 EPS for the current year.
+The company had revenue of $2.85 billion during the quarter, compared to the consensus estimate of $2.82 billion.
+During the same period in the previous year, the firm posted $2.64 EPS.
+Norfolk Southern’s revenue was up 9.6% on a year-over-year basis.
+Equities analysts expect that Norfolk Southern Co. will post 13.73 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, February 21st.
-Stockholders of record on Friday, February 4th were paid a dividend of $1.24 per share.
-The ex-dividend date was Thursday, February 3rd.
-This represents a $4.96 dividend on an annualized basis and a dividend yield of 1.74%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, February 21st.
+Investors of record on Friday, February 4th were given a dividend of $1.24 per share.
+The ex-dividend date of this dividend was Thursday, February 3rd.
 This is an increase from Norfolk Southern’s previous quarterly dividend of $1.09.
-Norfolk Southern’s dividend payout ratio is currently 40.92%.
+This represents a $4.96 annualized dividend and a yield of 1.74%.
+Norfolk Southern’s dividend payout ratio is 40.92%.

 Norfolk Southern Corp. is a transportation company, which owns a freight railroad.
 It engages in the rail transportation of raw materials, intermediate products, and finished goods primarily in the Southeast, East, and Midwest and, via interchange with rail carriers to and from the rest of the United States.